 If you’ve ever wondered how a Master of Engineering Management (MEM) differs from a Master of Engineering, you’re not alone.
 The main difference lies in the skills an MEM can provide.
 While an engineering degree will develop the skills necessary to become a high-performing engineer, you may find yourself thrown into the deep end when it comes to managing a team and keeping projects on budget.

-To help you decide whether an MEM is the step-up your career needs, we’ve outlined some of the key points of difference that make engineering management such a unique pathway.
+To help you decide whether a MEM is the step-up your career needs, we’ve outlined some of the key points of difference that make engineering management such a promising career pathway.

 Develop sought-after skills

 Having a practical business perspective on top of your engineering skills means that you’ll be able to manage projects while keeping higher-level business needs in mind.
-This is a valuable quality to prospective employers, as they’ll be looking for candidates who can do the work while meeting business targets.
+This is a quality that prospective employers look for in candidates, the ability to do the work while meeting business targets.

 Open new career opportunities

 Many engineers overlook how they can benefit from an MEM degree.
 However, when it comes to long-term career growth, the benefits are clear.
 Entering a leadership position with a Master of Engineering leaves you lacking important team and project management skills.
 Many employers value an MEM qualification when hiring for leadership roles, so you may find yourself struggling to step-up in your career without one.